 - Do NOT pay any final invoices until all passwords and access has been delivered and tested by you.

 Someone asked this question and shared their login information with us so we could see what was happening.
-The website was built by an agency – but they only gave the website owner limited access to the admin.
+The website was built by an agency – but they only gave the website owner limited access to the admin by making them an editor.

 WHAT TO DO: Ask the developer to make you an “Admin” or “Super Admin” if they are using that so you can access all hidden areas.
 If they decline, then if you have access to your cPanel you can do it through there as well by going into the database.

-Agency says they do not have the login anymore?
+Agency says they do not have my website login anymore?

 This question was about a Squarespace website which the person had just had built a few months ago.
 The agency they hired noted they could not provide access to the client because it “messed with the updates” – this is NOT a thing and is bull**it.